-Flow-through common shares require the Company to incur an amount equivalent to the proceeds of the issued flow-through common shares on Canadian qualifying exploration expenditures.
+FT common shares require the Company to incur an amount equivalent to the proceeds of the issued FT common shares on Canadian qualifying exploration expenditures.
 The Company may be required to indemnify the holders of such shares for any tax and other costs payable by them in the event the Company has not incurred the required exploration expenditures.
-Under the IFRS framework, the increase to share capital when flow-through shares are issued is measured based on the current market price of the common shares.
-The incremental proceeds, or "premium", are recorded as a flow-through liability.
+Under the IFRS framework, the increase to share capital when FT shares are issued is measured based on the current market price of the common shares.
+The incremental proceeds, or "premium", are recorded as a FT liability.

-Upon issuance of the flow-through shares in June 2015 for gross proceeds of \$5,180,145, the Company recorded a flow-through liability of \$693,810.
-As expenditures are incurred, the flow-through share liability is reversed.
-To October 31, 2016, the Company has incurred all \$5,180,145 in eligible exploration expenditures and, accordingly, the flow-through share liability from the June 2015 financing was reduced to nil as at October 31, 2016 and the reduction of \$362,518 has been recognized in the condensed interim statement of comprehensive loss for the nine months ended October 31, 2016.
+Upon issuance of the FT shares in June 2015 for gross proceeds of \$5,180,145, the Company recorded a FT liability of \$693,810.
+As expenditures are incurred, the FT share liability is reversed.
+During the year ended January 31, 2016, the Company incurred all \$5,180,145 in eligible exploration expenditures and, accordingly, the FT share liability from the June 2015 financing was reduced to \$nil and the reduction of \$362,518 has been recognized in the statements of comprehensive loss for the year ended January 31, 2017.

-As at October 31, 2016, all funds were spent from the flow-through financings completed in June 2015.
+As at December 31, 2016, all funds were spent from the FT financings completed in June 2015.

-During the nine months ended October 31, 2016, the Company received \$1,099,200 from the issue of flow-through shares at a premium to the market price of the Company's shares and recognized a deferred premium on flow-through shares of \$185,360.
-The Company incurred and renounced expenditures of \$1,099,200 from these flow through shares during the period and, accordingly, the flow-through share liability from the June 2015 financing was reduced to nil as at October 31, 2016 and the reduction of \$185,360 has been recognized in the condensed interim statement of comprehensive loss for the nine months ended October 31, 2016.
+During the year ended January 31, 2017, the Company received \$1,099,200 from the issue of FT shares at a premium to the market price of the Company's shares and recognized a deferred premium on FT shares of \$137,400.
+The Company incurred and renounced expenditures of \$1,099,200 from these FT shares during the period and, accordingly, the FT share liability from the 2016 financings were reduced to \$nil and the reduction of \$137,400 has been recognized in the statements of comprehensive loss for the year ended January 31, 2017.
 These expenditures will not be available to the Company for future deduction from taxable income.

-During the nine month period ended October 31, 2016, the Company received a further \$7,500,000 from the issuance of flow-through shares.
+During the year ended January 31, 2017, the Company received a further \$7,500,000 from the issuance of FT shares.
 These shares were not issued at a premium to the market price of the Company's shares.
-As a result, no deferred premium on flow-through shares was recognized during the period.
-The Company has incurred and renounced expenditures of approximately \$1,900,000 with respect to this flow-through financing, the remaining proceeds of which (approximately \$5,600,000 as of October 31, 2016) must be spent on eligible exploration expenditures prior to December 31, 2017.
+As a result, no deferred premium on FT shares was recognized.
+The Company has incurred and renounced expenditures of approximately \$3,192,460 with respect to this FT financing, the remaining proceeds of which (approximately \$4,307,540 as of January 31, 2017) must be spent on eligible exploration expenditures prior to December 31, 2017.